Canop/miaou/plugins/README.md

 To define styles, a plugin can provide CSS files:  `plugins/<plugin>/css/*.css` files are automatically merged with the core styles.

 A plugin maker must be aware Miaou is themable.
-As such, he can't defined hardcoded colors and just hope they'll be fine with any theme.
+As such, he can't define hardcoded colors and just hope they'll be fine with any theme.
 If coloring is necessary, then the solution is to use SCSS.

 `plugins/<plugin>/scss/*.scss` files are compiled with core scss files, and may use all the variables defined in themes and whose names are listed in `src/main-scss/variables-default.scss`.
 This makes it possible to reuse theme tuned colors either as is or using one of the color transformation functions of scss.